AdobeDocs/advertising.en/help/dsp/campaign-management/faq-campaign-management.md

     A placement's entire spend history is attached to the placement and moves with it from package to package.

     When you remove a placement from a package, the package no longer has any history of the placement's spend.
-The package budget will become (package budget - removed placement budget) / time interval remaining in flight.
+The package budget becomes (package budget - removed placement budget) / time interval remaining in flight.
 The package budget is then allocated to the placements remaining in the package.

     Similarly, if you add the same placement to a different package, DSP considers the placement's spend history when it allocates budget for all placements in the new package.